jbelew/tesla-clean-grid-charging/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Tesla Clean Grid Charging

 ![Screenshot of the application](https://github.com/jbelew/tesla-clean-grid-charging/blob/master/public/screenshot.png?raw=true)

 ## Overview

+Unfortunately, as of November 27, 2023, Tesla has begun disabling the core API endpoints this app was relying on.
+The replacement is Tesla's new Fleet API, but that a paid service and beyond the scope of doing what I inteneded to do with this project.

-Welcome to the Tesla Clean Grid Charging App – a tool designed for Tesla owners with a passion for technology and environmental conservation.
-This app allows users to optimize their vehicle charging based on the availability of fossil-free energy on the grid, providing near real-time insights to enhance the sustainability of your Tesla ownership.
+~~ Welcome to the Tesla Clean Grid Charging App – a tool designed for Tesla owners with a passion for technology and environmental conservation.
+This app allows users to optimize their vehicle charging based on the availability of fossil-free energy on the grid, providing near real-time insights to enhance the sustainability of your Tesla ownership. ~~

 ## Features